VoiceThread/nativescript-plugins/packages/nativescript-transcoder/README.md

 import { NativescriptTranscoder } from '@voicethread/nativescript-transcoder';
 ```

-2. Transcode a video to 720p or 1080p (the example below uses a filepicker, but you can use results from the camera as well)
+2. Transcode a video to 480p, 720p or 1080p (the example below uses a filepicker, but you can use a video recoding from the camera or another source)

 ```typescript